mParticle/docs/src/pages/integrations/zendesk/event/index.md

 When you create a connection to Zendesk, forwarding for all existing data points will initially be set to *off*, and send new data points by default will be disabled.
 You must enable the specific data points that you wish to forward to Zendesk.

 mParticle recommends working with your Zendesk account manager before forwarding all events to your Zendesk account in the event [Filter](/guides/platform-guide/data-filter/).
-This will ensure that you have a sufficient plan to handle the additional events.
+This will ensure that you have a sufficient plan to handle the additional events - check [Zendesk rate limits](https://developer.zendesk.com/rest_api/docs/sunshine/introduction#rate-limits).

 mParticle will only forward events to Zendesk if:

 1. An email address has been provided as identity in the event
 2. The payload is less than ~2 Kilobytes - [Event maximum payload](https://develop.zendesk.com/hc/en-us/community/posts/360034212634-Event-maximum-payload)
 3. If a commerce payload is greater than ~2  Kilobytes, it will be split into separate requests for each product.
 The description property will contain information on the set it belongs to; e.g., 1 of N. Please see specific commerce event types to learn more.

 ## Enabling User Profiles And Events In Zendesk